A business owner’s guide to Small Business Saturday

 Don’t let Small Business Saturday pass you by

-Small Business Saturday comes just once a year so it’s important to make the most of it.
-It could be especially important for 2020 as businesses struggle with the financial impacts of the coronavirus pandemic.
+Small Business Saturday comes just once a year, so it’s important to make the most of it.
 Putting these strategies to work can help your small business thrive during the holiday season and all year round.